remotion-dev/remotion/packages/docs/docs/config.md

 - `vp8` crf range is 4-63 where crf 9 is _default_.
 - `vp9` crf range is 0-63 where crf 28 is _default_.

-Where the lowest value is lossless, and the highest is the worst quality possible.
-A lower value generally leads to higher quality.
+The lowest value is lossless, and the highest value is the worst quality possible.
+Higher values decrease the filesize at the cost of quality.

 The range is exponential, so increasing the CRF value +6 results in roughly half the bitrate / file size, while -6 leads to roughly twice the bitrate.